Europe and Ukraine leaders seek talks with Trump to defend their interests ahead of US-Russia summit

 The Trump administration has already taken Ukraine's membership of NATO off the table for the foreseeable future.

+For the Europeans, maintaining unity is also key.
+After chairing a meeting of foreign ministers on Monday, EU foreign policy chief Kaja Kallas said they had agreed to “work on more sanctions against Russia, more military support for Ukraine and more support for Ukraine’s budgetary needs."

+“Transatlantic unity, support to Ukraine and pressure on Russia is how we will end this war and prevent future Russian aggression in Europe,” Kallas posted on social media.

 Grieshaber reported from Berlin.
-Associated Press writers Dasha Litvinova, and Jamey Keaten in Geneva contributed.
+Associated Press writers Dasha Litvinova, Jamey Keaten in Geneva and Sylvie Corbet in Paris contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.